balos1/sundials/doc/arkode/guide/source/ARKStep_c_interface/User_callable.rst

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.
-      * *msbj* -- the Jacobian recomputation or preconditioner update frequency.
+      * *msbj* -- the Jacobian re-computation or preconditioner update frequency.

    **Return value:**
       * *ARKLS_SUCCESS* if successful.